jayng9663/MPD-Album-Art/README.md

 - `fpcalc` (If using fingerprint method search for download from internet option)

 ## Install
-Simply put the mpd-album-art.sh and mpd-album-art-bg.sh to the `.ncmpcpp` directory.
+Simply put the mpd-album-art.sh and mpd-album-art-bg.sh to the `.mpd` directory.

 Choose one for the trigger point (Trigger mpd-album-art-bg.sh when song has changed)
 1. **(Recommend)** If using systemd for trigger point, put the mpd-album-art.service into `/home/USER/.config/systemd/user/` and run `systemctl --user start mpd-album-art.service`, `systemctl --user enable mpd-album-art.service` if want it to autostart eveytime you login.